latte-soft/channel-tracker/README.md

 ### `config.json` File Template

-*(The channels in `"ZChannels"` are just a few examples, as to not clutter the template.
-Every entry in this dict is currently required)*
+*(The channels in `"ZChannels"` are just a few examples, as to not clutter the template.*

 ```json
 {